Bread pudding

-Bread pudding is a bread-based dessert popular in many countries' cuisines.
-It is made with stale bread and milk or cream, generally containing eggs, a form of fat such as oil, butter or suet and, depending on whether the pudding is sweet or savory, a variety of other ingredients.
-Sweet bread puddings may use sugar, syrup, honey, dried fruit, nuts, as well as spices such as cinnamon, nutmeg, mace, or vanilla.
+Bread pudding is a popular bread-based British dessert.
+It is made with stale bread and milk, cream or water, generally containing eggs, a form of fat such as oil, butter or suet and, depending on whether the pudding is sweet or savory, a variety of other ingredients.
+Sweet bread puddings may use sugar, syrup, honey, dried fruit, and/or nuts, as well as spices such as cinnamon, nutmeg, mace, and/or vanilla.
 The bread is soaked in the liquids, mixed with the other ingredients, and baked.
+Some other names bread pudding goes by is "poor man's pudding", "bread and butter pudding" or just "pudding".

 Savory puddings like breakfast strata may be served as main courses, while sweet puddings are typically eaten as desserts.

 In other languages, its name is a translation of "bread pudding" or even just "pudding", for example "pudín" or "budín".
-In the Philippines, banana bread pudding is popular.
+In the Philippines, bread pudding, made with Pandesal, is popular.
 In Mexico, there is a similar dish eaten during Lent called capirotada.
-In the United Kingdom, a moist version of Nelson cake, itself a bread pudding, is nicknamed "Wet Nelly".
+In Liverpool in the United Kingdom, a moist version of Nelson cake, itself a bread pudding, is nicknamed "Wet Nelly".

 History

+Bread pudding originated with 11th-century English cooks who repurposed leftover stale bread.
+In the following centuries, the dish became known as "poor man's pudding" because of the scarcity of food at the time, with the pudding being made only with boiling water, sugar, and spices.

+It was only in the 13th century that eggs and milk were added to the recipe, which then became known as Bread and butter pudding.

 The 18th-century English cookbook The Compleat Housewife contains two recipes for baked bread pudding.
 The first is identified as "A Bread and Butter Pudding for Fasting Days".

-To make the pudding a baking dish is lined with puff pastry, and slices of penny loaf with butter, raisins and currants, and pieces of butter are added in alternating layers.
-Over this is poured thickened, spiced cream and orange blossom water, and the dish is baked in the oven.
-There is another version of the dish that is simpler, omitting the spices and dried fruits.
+With the arrival of the first settlers in the 13 English Colonies in America, bread pudding became popular in the colonies and later in the United States.